WangHanfu/Multi-Robot-Path-Planning-with-Due-Times/README.md

 # Multi-Robot-Path-Planning-with-Due-Times
 MATLAB source codes, dataset and raw data for IEEE RA-L paper "Multi-Robot Path Planning with Due Times" [1].

 In this paper, the problem of multi-robot path planning with due times is proposed, and solved completely using reduction-based methods.
-This methdology is firstly proposed in [2].
+This reduction-based methdology is firstly proposed in [2].
 The problem of anonymous multi-robot path planning with due times is also studied.

 The used ILP solver is Gurobi.
 Other solvers are also possible with some modifications, including the MATLAB self-contained linear programming solvers.